World's #1 finishing resource since 1989

 anodizing shop - Philadelphia, Pennsylvania

-I agree that this test is so flawed as to be ludicrous, Mr. Lester.
-Whenever anyone complains that they're failing this test on 2xxx aluminum, the advice and the correct resolution 99% of the time is to not touch their process at all, not look at their actual parts at all -- but just buy new test panels, and test the test panels until they find a vendor whose test panels will pass without changing anything :-)
+I agree that this test is so flawed as to be simply ludicrous, Mr. Lester.
+Whenever anyone complains that they're failing this test on 2xxx aluminum, the advice and the correct resolution 90+% of the time is don't dare touch their process at all, don't look at your actual parts at all -- but just keep buying new test panels, and testing the test panels until you find a vendor whose test panels will pass without changing anything at all :-)

-This has nothing whatsoever to do with the real parts or with the chemical process!
-What is the value of a test with a 99% margin of error? :-)
+This obviously has nothing whatsoever to do with the real parts and nothing to do with the chemical process!
+What is the value of a test that has a 90+% margin of error? :-)

 But I don't accept general despair that the concept of testing is hopeless.
-Mr. Hillock is on the right track: this test absolutely does not work, and reveals nothing of value, so get ASTM or other standards-writing bodies convened to fix it.
+Mr. Hillock is on the right track: this test absolutely does not work, and it reveals nothing of value at all, so get ASTM and other standards-writing bodies convened to fix it.
 Regards,

 Ted Mooney, P.E.